RosterElf Logo

 Can you dismiss an employee for time theft in Australia?

 Time theft may constitute serious misconduct justifying dismissal, but you must follow proper processes.
-Gather clear evidence of the conduct.
-Give the employee opportunity to respond before making decisions.
-Consider the severity and whether it was deliberate.
-Follow your disciplinary policy and Fair Work procedural requirements.
+Gather clear evidence of the conduct, give the employee an opportunity to respond before deciding, consider the severity and whether it was deliberate, and follow your disciplinary policy and Fair Work procedural requirements.
 Unfair dismissal claims can succeed even when misconduct occurred if proper process was not followed.

 How do you balance monitoring with employee trust?

-Be transparent about monitoring purposes and methods.
-Explain that accurate time recording protects everyone by ensuring correct pay and compliance.
-Apply monitoring consistently across all staff rather than targeting individuals.
-Focus on enabling accurate recording rather than catching wrongdoers.
-Celebrate compliance and accuracy rather than only acting when problems arise.
-Trust is built through fairness and transparency.
+Be transparent about monitoring purposes and methods, and explain that accurate time recording protects everyone by ensuring correct pay and compliance.
+Apply monitoring consistently across all staff rather than targeting individuals, focus on enabling accurate recording rather than catching wrongdoers, and recognise compliance rather than only acting when problems arise.
+Trust is built through fairness and transparency, supported by clear staff communication.

 What should you do if you suspect time theft but lack proof?

 Improve your data collection before taking action.
-Implement better time tracking systems that capture more information.
-Observe patterns over time rather than acting on single incidents.
-Have general conversations about time recording expectations with all staff.
-Review your processes to identify gaps.
-Only approach individuals when you have specific, documented concerns and be prepared to listen to explanations.
+Implement better time tracking that captures more information, observe patterns over time rather than acting on single incidents, and have general conversations about time recording expectations with all staff.
+Only approach individuals when you have specific, documented concerns, and be prepared to listen to explanations.
+Using timesheet approval workflows creates the audit trail you need before acting.

 Steve Harris